What is legionellosis?

-An outbreak of this disease in Philadelphia in 1976, largely among people attending a state convention of the American Legion, led to the name "Legionnaires' disease."
-Subsequently, the bacteria causing the illness was named Legionella, and the name for Legionnaires' disease or Pontiac fever became legionellosis.
+An outbreak of this disease in Philadelphia in 1976, largely among people attending a state convention of the American Legion, led to the disease being named "Legionnaires' disease” and the group of bacteria causing the illness, Legionella,

 How widespread is legionellosis?

 Each year, between 8,000 and 18,000 people are hospitalized with Legionnaires' disease in the U.S. However, many infections are not diagnosed or reported, so this number may be higher.
-Cases occur sporadically and in outbreaks.
-More illness is usually found in the summer and early fall, but it can happen any time of year.
+Cases occur sporadically and in outbreaks with increase in the case numbers usually found in the summer and early fall.

 Where are Legionella bacteria found?

 Legionella bacteria are found naturally in the environment, usually in water.
 They are found in rivers, lakes and streams worldwide in low numbers.
-However, most cases of legionellosis can be traced to man-made water systems where conditions are favorable for Legionella to grow in large numbers.
+However, most cases of legionellosis can be traced to man-made water systems where conditions are favorable for Legionella growth.
 Examples of such systems are whirlpool spas, hot tubs, humidifiers, hot water tanks, large plumbing systems, cooling towers and evaporative condensers of large air-conditioning systems.
 The bacteria grow best in warm water (77-108°F).
-Stagnation and the presence of scale, sediment, biofilm (a collection of microscopic organisms that sticks to the inner surface of pipes) and amoebae (microscopic organisms that provide nutrients for Legionella), also help Legionella to grow.
+Stagnation and the presence of scale, sediment, biofilm (a collection of microscopic organisms that stick to the inner surface of pipes) and amoebae (microscopic organisms that provide nutrients for Legionella), also help Legionella to grow.
 They do not seem to grow in car or window air-conditioners.

 How does a person get legionellosis?

-A person who has legionellosis most likely breathed water mist containing Legionella bacteria.
-The mist droplets must be small enough to be breathed into the lungs.
+A person who has legionellosis most likely inhaled water mist containing Legionella bacteria.
 Misting can be produced by large air handling systems in buildings, and by sprayers and other aerosol-producing devices.
 People may be exposed to mists in homes, workplaces, and public places.
 One example might be breathing in mist from a whirlpool spa that has not been properly cleaned and disinfected.